14.4 – Randomized block design

 910

 Thus, there were nine offspring for each female mouse (Dam1 – Dam4), three offspring per each of three litters of pups.
 The litters are the blocks.
-We need to get the data stacked to run in R. I’ve provided the dataset for you, scroll to end of this page or click here.
+We need to get the data stacked to run in R. I’ve provided the full dataset for readers, scroll to end of this page or click here.

 Question 1.
 Describe the problem and identify the treatment and blocking factors.